Are crumb-rubber fields safe? Report of blood cancer for soccer players led to investigation

 A State Department of Health investigation found that exposure did not pose a higher risk, but players and parents can take precautions.

-A Washington State Department of Health investigation has found that artificial-crumb-rubber fields are not causing increased rates of cancer in local soccer players, officials announced Wednesday.
+A Washington State Department of Health investigation has found that artificial, crumb-rubber fields are not causing increased rates of cancer in local soccer players, officials announced Wednesday.

 The issue was brought to light in 2009 by University of Washington associate women’s soccer coach Amy Griffin, who became concerned when several goalkeepers developed blood cancers at around the same time.
 Griffin compiled a list of players with cancer, a number that had grown to 53 people by 2016.